 First Responder Salary

 According to the BLS, first responders are the first of four levels of emergency medical response worker as defined by the NREMT.
 The highest level of EMT worker is a paramedic, and according to PayScale.com, they tend to be the highest earners.
-The BLS reported that great majority of EMTs and paramedics earned between $20,860 and $55,110 in 2015.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $58,640 or more per year, whereas the bottom 10th percentile earned $22,760 or less per year.
 BLS figures also show that earnings can vary based on location.
-For example, in May 2015, EMTs and paramedics in the District of Columbia earned an average of $59,010 annually, while those in West Virginia earned an average of $27,790 annually.
+For example, in May 2018, EMTs and paramedics in the District of Columbia earned an average of $57,270 annually, while those in Washington earned an average of $67,600 annually.

 Although little formal education is required to become a first responder, such as a paramedic, a person pursuing this career must be able to work in a stressful and often fast-paced environment.
 First responders are often the first individuals encountered by injured patients, so these healthcare professionals must set the tone for stabilizing the patient and keeping them as calm and comfortable as possible.